Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 To change only the next payment date, just make a PUT as per the example.

-This operation only modifies the date of the next payment, ie future recurrences will remain with the original characteristics.
+This operation only modifies the date of the next payment, i.e. future recurrences will remain with the original characteristics.

 #### Request